 1 – Plan Side Trips

 Dambulla Cave Temple will not fill a full day of exploration.
 Make sure you optimize your time by planning side trips.
 We stayed at a nearby Mahagedara Retreat and visited Sigiriya Rock and the Megalithic Tombs on the same day as Dambulla Cave Temples.
 Nearby is hiking Pidurangala Rock and elephant safaris at Kaudulla National Park.
 Our alternative plan to visit the Dambulla Cave Temples was as a stop before we took the train to Kandy.

 Concluding Our Visit to Dambulla Cave Temples

 We thought about the history and heritage of ayurvedic medicine when we returned to Mahagedara Retreat.
 With our Ayurveda program at the retreat, we weren’t embarking on a fad diet or flash cure.
 We were working on a practice and a lifestyle that has endured for thousands of years and is still practiced today, like the Dambulla Cave Temples.
-We were glad that the staff at Mahagedara helped us set up a great excursion and wanted to pass their tips along to you.
-We hope that they help you if you, or someone you know, is visiting Sri Lanka.
+We added Dambulla Cave Temples to our best of Sri Lanka guide because of its legacy, history, and beauty.